audreyculver/handouts-water-conflict-africa/README.md

 3) African continent watersheds/basins: Transboundary Water Assessment Programme (TWAP)

-<b>Summary Statistics</b>

-Large-Scale Land Acquisitions:
+<b>Large-Scale Land Acquisitions</b>

-The LM data contains individual points of known LSLAs > 200ha in size.
+The LM dataset contains individual points of known LSLAs > 200ha in size.
 The dataset is largely unbalanced, but potentially useful attributes of the geospatial dataset include:
 * Location of land aquired (at regional level)
 * Size of land acquisition (in hectares)
 * Year of signature of contract (concluded deals, ranging 2000-2018)